-Ran out of cayenne pepper or are you finding it is too hot for you.
-The following 6 cayenne pepper substitute could ease your task.
-So that, you can never miss using this to spice up the meals and to boost up the flavors.
+Are you running out of cayenne pepper, or are you finding it too hot?
+The following 6 cayenne pepper substitutes could ease your task.
+So, you can never miss using this to spice up the meals and boost the flavors.

 Cayenne peppers are moderately hot with intense flavors.
-And these are used as fresh peppers and also in the powder form.
+These are used as fresh peppers and also in powder form.
 These are widely used in Southern, Mexican, and Cajun cuisine.

-Unlike green peppers, fresh cayenne peppers are not easily available when they are not in a season.
-But ground version is easily available in any leading grocery store irrespective of the season.
+Unlike green peppers, fresh cayenne peppers are not readily available when they are not in season.
+But the ground version is readily available in any leading grocery store regardless of season.

 If you are here reading this article, your primary intention may be for any reason, like finding a replacement with milder heat or learning about a close ingredient that matches cayenne pepper.
-Check out out jalapeno pepper's substitutes as well.
+Check out jalapeno pepper substitutes as well.

-No matter what, this article about cayenne pepper substitute covers most of your questions.
-And particularly these are hand-picked six substitutes.
-Lets see them below.
+No matter what, this article about the Cayenne pepper substitute covers most of your questions.
+In particular, these are hand-picked six substitutes.
+Let's see them below.

 Cayenne pepper’s average heat level measured in Scoville scale as 40,000 SHUs in the Scoville scale.

-Choose regular or smoked paprika if you want to keep your heat level minimal.
-Opt in for hot paprika, Spanish, or Hungarian style paprika for rich heat.
+Choose regular or smoked paprika to keep your heat level minimal.
+Opt in for hot paprika, Spanish, or Hungarian-style paprika for rich heat.

 Red pepper flakes

-One of the most handy and pantry staple ingredients.
-That is excellent to use as an instant substitution for any kind of pepper.
+One of the most handy pantry staple ingredients.
+That is excellent to use as an instant substitution for any pepper.
 And that works highly with this cayenne pepper as well.

-Crushed red pepper flakes are made from the dehydrated, red bell peppers.
-Hence the aroma it brings in, exactly matches up.
+Crushed red pepper flakes are made from dehydrated, red bell peppers.
+Hence, the aroma it brings in exactly matches up.

-Whenever a recipe calls for cayenne pepper, you may directly add them as flakes or add them as powder(by pulsing them in the blender jar).
+Whenever a recipe calls for cayenne pepper, you may directly add them as flakes or powder(by pulsing them in the blender jar).

-The only difference between flake and powder is the color that is brought into the dish.
-The ground red pepper flakes make the dish with the hint of red color, same as the Cayenne pepper does in any recipe.
+The only difference between flake and powder is the color brought into the dish.
+The ground red pepper flakes make the dish with a hint of red color, the same as the Cayenne pepper does in any recipe.

 Chili powder Scoville scale units measure between 500 to 1,500 SHU in the Scoville scale.
-A fact to consider here is, chili powder has 40 times less heat than the Cayenne pepper.
+A fact to consider here is that chili powder has 40 times less heat than the Cayenne pepper.

-This works as a good cayenne pepper substitute to achieve its signature red color but with a mild heat.
+This works as an excellent cayenne pepper substitute to achieve its signature red color but with a mild heat.

-by retaining the texture and the color of the dish but with a minimal heat.
+by retaining the texture and the color of the dish but with minimal heat.

-Best cayenne pepper substitute?
+Best Cayenne pepper substitute?
 Serrano peppers work particularly well when a recipe calls for fresh peppers.
-Serrano peppers SHU averages about 15000, that's three times milder than the Cayenne pepper.
+Serrano peppers SHU averages about 15000, three times milder than the Cayenne pepper.

-On the plus side, serrano peppers are available in abundance during the late summer season.
-And may be available in the speciality stores throughout the year.
+On the plus side, serrano peppers are abundant during the late summer season.
+And may be available in the specialty stores throughout the year.

-These are meant as the substitution not for its heat but for the smacking peppery aroma.
-Furthermore, these are larger than the cayenne pepper and the flesh is thicker as well.
+These are meant as a substitution not for its heat but for the smacking, peppery aroma.
+Furthermore, these are larger than the cayenne pepper and the flesh is thicker.

 These turned out to be an excellent substitution to retain the punch.
-Green peppers have zero level of heat and a thick flesh.
-This turns into a good substitute for the taste, but does not bring any heat to the dish.
+Green peppers have zero level of heat and thick flesh.
+This becomes a good substitute for the taste but does not bring in the heat to the dish.

-Poblano peppers, banana peppers, are also considered as close substitutes like green peppers.
+Poblano peppers and banana peppers are also considered close substitutes like green peppers.